sawyerh/nextjs-prototype/README.md

 `npm run build` - Builds the app for production.

+`npm run export` - Builds the app for production and exports a static site.

 `npm start` - Runs the built app in production mode.

 ## Learn more